timotejroiko/tiny-discord/docs/WebsocketShard.md

 ### .updateVoiceState()

 Update a voice connection or connect/disconnect from a voice channel.
-When connecting to a new voice channel, the return value can optionally include `token` and `endpoint` fields for connecting to the voice websocket (see UpdateVoiceStateOptions).
+When connecting to a new voice channel, the return value will optionally include `token` and `endpoint` fields for connecting to the voice websocket (see UpdateVoiceStateOptions).
+This method follows the same rate limiting behavior as the [send](send) method.

 |parameter|type|required|default|description|
 |-|-|-|-|-|